Rogelio de la Rosa

-Regidor Lim de la Rosa (November 12, 1916 – November 26, 1986), professionally known as Rogelio de la Rosa, was one of the most popular Filipino matinee idols of the 20th century.
-He is also remembered for his statesmanship, in particular his accomplishments as a diplomat.
-Elected to the Philippine Senate from 1957 to 1963, he was the first Filipino film actor to parlay his fame into a substantial political career, paving the way for other future Filipino entertainers-turned-politicians such as Senators Eddie Ilarde, Ramon Revilla Sr., Tito Sotto, Ramon "Bong" Revilla Jr., Jinggoy Estrada, Lito Lapid, Freddie Webb, Robin Padilla, Raffy Tulfo and President Joseph Estrada.
+Regidor Lim de la Rosa (November 12, 1916 – November 26, 1986), professionally known as Rogelio de la Rosa, was a Filipino actor and politician.
+He was often named the greatest Filipino matinee idol of all time.
+He is also remembered for his statesmanship, and in particular, for his accomplishments as a diplomat.
+Elected to the Philippine Senate from 1957 to 1963, he was the first Filipino film actor to parlay his fame into a substantial political career, paving the way for future Filipino entertainers-turned-politicians.

-Early life
+Early life and background

-He was born in Lubao, Pampanga, the son of an arnis champion.
+Regidor Lim de la Rosa was born in the barrio of San Jose Gumi, Lubao, Pampanga, the son of an arnis champion.
 Lubao was also the hometown of Diosdado Macapagal, six years his senior and a future political opponent and brother-in-law.
 Macapagal's first wife, Purita, was de la Rosa's sister.
 He has Spanish and Chinese ancestry.

 While in high school, de la Rosa, along with Macapagal would regularly perform in zarzuelas as a villain.

 As a teenager, he was cast by his uncle, a film director, in a starring role in the silent film Ligaw na Bulaklak opposite Rosa del Rosario.
 The film's director, José Nepomuceno, gave him the screen name "Rogelio de la Rosa".
 However, the young actor did not then engage in a regular film career, opting instead to attend college at the Far Eastern University in Manila.
-An excellent collegiate athlete and debater in the years from 1932-34.
+An excellent collegiate athlete and debater in the years from 1932 to 1934.
 In 1933, de la Rosa won the Claro M. Recto Gold Medal in a national oratorical contest.